Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms

-In this section we compute the Fourier-Mukai transform associated to the toric wall-crossing $\PP_{\Sigma_-}\dashrightarrow\PP_{\Sigma_+}$ and match it with the analytic continuation computed in Section \ref{sec.ac}.
+In this section, we compute the Fourier--Mukai transform associated to the toric wall-crossing $\PP_{\Sigma_-}\dashrightarrow\PP_{\Sigma_+}$ and match it with the analytic continuation computed in Section~\ref{sec.ac}.

-The Fourier-Mukai transform associated to the flop $\PP_{\Sigma_-}\dashrightarrow \PP_{\Sigma_+}$ was studied by Borisov and Horja in \cite{Ktheory} and \cite{BH}.
-More precisely, they computed the images of the $K$-theory classes $R_i$ of $\PP_{\Sigma_-}$ under the pullback and pushforward functors and obtained the following formulae for the $K$-theoretic Fourier-Mukai transforms.
-See \cite[Proposition 5.1, 5.2]{MellinBarnes}.
+The Fourier--Mukai transform associated to the flop $\PP_{\Sigma_-}\dashrightarrow \PP_{\Sigma_+}$ was studied by Borisov and Horja in \cite{Ktheory} and \cite{BH}.
+More precisely, they computed the images of the $K$-theory classes $R_i$ of $\PP_{\Sigma_-}$ under the pullback and pushforward functors and obtained the formulae for the $K$-theoretic Fourier--Mukai transforms given below.
+See \cite[Propositions 5.1 and~5.2]{MellinBarnes}.